 LinkedIn is a powerful, inclusive networking tool that can foster connections between our corner of eastern Washington and the wide professional world.
-Creating a profile can be daunting, which is why we’ve distilled it to eight steps to get you started.
+Here, we’ve distilled the profile creation process to eight steps to get you started.

 You can caption yourself however you want with your headline.
 LinkedIn will automatically take your title from your current “Experience” entry, but that language often doesn’t fully represent everything you do.
 You can change it to include multiple roles or think of it more like a status (e.g. “History Major Fascinated by the Social Media Landscape” or “Geology Student Seeking International Field Research Experience”).